How family and friends can help

 Ways to support someone with coeliac disease

 - If you’re having someone over who has coeliac disease, understand what they can and can’t eat.
-You can use our Gluten free Checklist or join Coeliac UK to get access to our Gluten free Food Checker app so you can get our help in the supermarket when you’re choosing food.
+You can use our Gluten free Checklist or join Coeliac UK to get access to our Live Well Gluten Free app so you can get our help in the supermarket when you’re choosing food.

 - If you’re cooking for someone with coeliac disease, you must be careful of cross contamination with gluten.
 This means your gluten free ingredients will no longer be gluten free if they get even a crumb of food that contains gluten mixed with them.
 Make sure you use separate butter, clean utensils and keep gluten free ingredients sealed.
 There are other tips you need to know too, find out more by visiting our Cross Contamination page.

-- When eating out with someone with coeliac disease, why not check out our Gluten free on the Move app to see which of our accredited venues are near you.
+- When eating out with someone with coeliac disease, why not check out our Live Well Gluten Free app to see which of our accredited venues are near you.
 We work with some venues through our scheme to make sure they’ve gone the extra mile in looking after people on a gluten free diet, and you can show you’ve checked out somewhere that caters for your friend/family member by suggesting one of these places.
 See our app or online Venue Guide for more help.

 Ultimately, you can help your friends and family with coeliac disease by understanding that living gluten free can be hard sometimes.